Mesoscale simulation model for odd fluids: The CSRD Model

 In the collision step, the particles are sorted into cells of a square lattice with a size $l$, and then their velocities relative to the center-of-mass velocity of each cell are rotated around the $z$ axis by an angle $\alpha$

-with $\vb{v}_{cm}$ the center-of-mass velocity of the collision cell and $\vb{R}\left( \alpha \right)$ the rotation matrix.
+with $\bm{v}_{cm,i}=\sum_jm\bm{v}_j/\sum_jm$ the center-of-mass velocity of the collision cell occupied by particle $i$ (the summation runs over all particles in this cell) and $\bm{R}\left( \alpha \right)=\cos\a\bm{I}-\sin\a\bm{\varepsilon}$ the rotation matrix ($\bm{I}$ and $\bm{\varepsilon}$ are the rank-2 identity and Levi-Civita tensors, respectively).
 To ensure Galilean invariance, the lattice's position is randomly shifted for each collision step~\cite{MPC_RS}.
-For the conventional SRD, the rotational angle is $\alpha=\Omega$, where $\Omega$ is randomly taken as $\omega$ or $-\omega$ with equal probability (independently for each cell); while, for the CSRD, $\alpha=\Omega+\theta$, where an additional unidirectional rotation with a fixed angle $\theta$ is implemented.
-When $\theta=0$, the CSRD tirvially reduces to the SRD.
-It is just the additional unidirectional rotation that breaks the time-reversal and parity symmetries, thus allowing the presence of odd transport coefficients that are lacking in the convectional SRD.
-The effect of the nonzero $\theta$ is reminiscent of the role played by a constant external magnetic field in charged particle systems.
+For the SRD, the rotational angle is $\alpha=\Omega$, where $\Omega$ is randomly taken as $\omega$ or $-\omega$ with equal probability (independently for each cell); while, for the CSRD, $\alpha=\Omega+\theta$, where an additional unidirectional constant rotation, $\theta$, is implemented.
+It is just the additional unidirectional rotation that breaks the time-reversal and parity symmetries, thus allowing the presence of odd transport coefficients that are lacking in the conventional SRD.
+The role of the nonzero $\theta$ is reminiscent of that played by a constant external magnetic field in charged particle systems.
+The 2D CSRD can be straightforwardly extended to 3D, where the rotation operation contains two parts: rotation around a stochastic axis (as the traditional 3D SRD) and rotation around a fixed axis (say the z axis) to constantly break the symmetries.

-Except for allowing the presence of odd transport coefficients, the CSRD fluid retains all other features of the common SRD fluid, which is crucial to properly capture hydrodynamic behavior.
-For instance, the CSRD locally conserves mass, momentum and energy, and obeys the H-theorem as confirmed in Fig.~\ref{Fig:EquilibriumProperties}(a), in which the H-function, $H(t)=\int d\vb{v} f(\vb{v},t)\ln f(\vb{v},t)$ with $f(\vb{v},t)$ the single-particle velocity distribution, decreases rapidly with time and converges to a steady-state value.
-Without external perturbation, the CSRD quickly evolves into equilibrium state with a Maxwellian velocity distribution, as shown in Fig.~\ref{Fig:EquilibriumProperties}(b).
-Moreover, the CSRD fluid satisfies an ideal gas equation of state owing to the absence of potential interaction (Fig.~\ref{Fig:EquilibriumProperties}(c)).
+In addition to allowing the presence of odd transport coefficients, the CSRD fluid retains all other features of the common SRD fluid, which is crucial to properly capture hydrodynamic behavior.
+For instance, the CSRD locally conserves mass, momentum and energy, and obeys the H-theorem as confirmed in Fig.~\ref{Fig::Equi}(a), in which the H-function, $H(t)=\int d\bm{v} f(\bm{v},t)\ln f(\bm{v},t)$ with $f(\bm{v},t)$ the single-particle velocity distribution, decreases rapidly with time and converges to a steady-state value.
+Without external perturbation, the CSRD quickly evolves into equilibrium state with a Maxwellian velocity distribution, as shown in Fig.~\ref{Fig::Equi}(b).
+Moreover, the CSRD fluid satisfies an ideal gas equation of state owing to the absence of potential interaction (Fig.~\ref{Fig::Equi}(c)).